Sunnyvale, California: Neighborhoods

-The southern half of Sunnyvale is predominantly residential, while most of the portion of Sunnyvale north of Highway 237 is zoned for industrial use.
+The southern half of Sunnyvale is predominantly residential, while most of Sunnyvale north of Highway 237 is zoned for industrial use.

-Within this southern half are several neighborhoods that account for a large number of Eichler homes throughout residential Sunnyvale.
-More specifically, there are 16 housing tracts containing over 1100 Eichler homes.
+Within the southern half are several neighborhoods that have many Eichler homes.
+More specifically, there are 16 housing tracts containing over 1,100 Eichler homes.

 The far eastern section of El Camino Real in Sunnyvale has a significant concentration of businesses owned by Indian immigrants.

 Parks

 There are 476 acres of parks in the Sunnyvale area.
-These include Las Palmas Park, Ortega Park, Seven Seas Park, Fair Oaks Park, Washington Park near downtown, two public golf courses, and Baylands Park, site of the annual Linux Picnic.
+These include Las Palmas Park, Ortega Park, Seven Seas Park, Fair Oaks Park, Raynor Park, Washington Park near downtown, two public golf courses, and Baylands Park, site of the annual Linux Picnic.

-Charles Street Gardens, Sunnyvale's oldest and largest community garden, is located adjacent to Sunnyvale's Public Library.
-In 2017 the Santa Clara Unified School District took over operation of Full Circle Farm Sunnyvale, which leased the land from the district, and plan to focus the farm on education.
+Charles Street Gardens, Sunnyvale's oldest and largest community garden, is adjacent to Sunnyvale's Public Library.
+In 2017 the Santa Clara Unified School District took over operation of Full Circle Farm Sunnyvale, which leased the land from the district.
+It plans to focus the farm on education.